chartsai/GLESDemo/README.md

 # GLESDemo
-USed to demo basic GLES feature.
+Used to demo some GLES feature Android.

 ## Screen shots